Anime Studio Forum Forum Index Anime Studio Forum

 Location: Rochester, NY

 "Think in Lua", eh?
 I don't know ... it's not that it's a hard language, obviously it goes to great lengths to make things easy ... but somehow that makes it hard.
 I'm used to declaring and defining everything, and knowing exactly how many bytes there are in an array at all times.
-Using something like Lua will be counterintuitive for me because there's so much trusting involved.
-Confused
+Using something like Lua will be counterintuitive for me because there's so much trusting involved. :?

 -Keith